Nama people: Conflicts between Nama people and Herero people

-In June 1884 Hendrik Witbooi had taken over leadership from his father, and in that year he began the first of his several treks with his people north into central Damaraland in search of new settlement.
-He had just resigned from his position in church as an elder a year before (1883), he styled himself as a biblical prophet and gained support of the most prominent families in Gibeon.
-Witbooi established a settlement in Hoornkrans the very same year he moved from Gibeon.
-Hoornkrans was an important stronghold territory controlled by the Herero, powerful Bantu pastoralists community led by Chief Maharero.
+In June 1884 Hendrik Witbooi had taken over leadership from his father, and in that year he began the first of his several treks with his people, north into central Damaraland in search of new settlement.
+He had resigned from his position as a church elder a year before.
+He styled himself as a biblical prophet and gained the support of the most prominent families in Gibeon.
+Witbooi established a settlement in Hoornkrans, an important stronghold territory controlled by the Herero, led by Chief Maharero.
 Witbooi's decision to expand his influence into Hoornkrans sparked a protracted military conflict between the two tribes.
 However, a few months before the conflict began, Maharero had finalized a protection agreement with officials from the newly arrived German colonial administration.
 Although he knew about Maharero's treaty with Germany, Witbooi never waivered in his decision to confront the Herero people.
-Witbooi was campaigning for his tribe's supremacy in the colony and he continued to clash with other tribal communities that were under the auspices of the German protection.
+Witbooi was campaigning for his tribe's supremacy in the colony and he continued to clash with other tribal communities that were under German protection.
 These rivalries between the Nama people and other tribes posed a significant problem for the imperial government because the Germans' mandate for the colony was gradually being weakened.
-German leaders therefore sought to bring immediate end to the conflicts between Herero people and Witbooi Namaqua.
+German leaders therefore sought an end to the conflicts between the Herero and Witbooi Namaqua.

 Nama–German conflicts

-In June 1886, Reichskomissar Göring wrote Witbooi, encouraging him to end his hostile actions in the colony.
+In June 1886, Reichskomissar Heinrich Göring wrote Witbooi, encouraging him to end his hostile actions in the colony.
 He pleaded with the Nama Chief to return home to Gibeon to be with his father and tribe and live in peace there; he warned that the German government could not allow chieftains who have placed themselves under German protection to support his ambition of driving a protected chiefdom into war.
 Witbooi and his people ignored this warning and continued his campaign for dominance against the Herero.
-Later that same year Louis Nels, a deputy officer to Göering wrote to Witbooi inviting him to participate in a conciliatory meeting between the various warring communities in Walvis Bay.
-With this meeting German authorities had hoped to facilitate a peace treaty, however the Nama chief did not comply with the request but instead he wrote a letter in response telling Nels that he will not listen to him.
-He made it known to Nels that he (Witbooi) is a chief of his tribe who is free and an autonomous man who answers only to God.
+Later that year Louis Nels, a deputy officer to Göering wrote to Witbooi inviting him to participate in a conciliatory meeting between the various warring communities in Walvis Bay.
+With this meeting German authorities had hoped to facilitate a peace treaty, however the Nama chief did not comply with the request.
+Instead he wrote a letter in response telling Nels that he would not listen to him.
+He made it known to Nels that he (Witbooi) was a chief of his tribe, a free and autonomous man who answers only to God.
 The German officials did not respond to Witbooi's diplomatic reproach.
-With the limits of German on full display, imperial officials were at a loss about how to end the violence in GSWA.
+With the limits of Germany on full display, imperial officials were at a loss about how to end the violence in GSWA.